Black Market Music (album)

-Black Market Music is the third studio album by British alternative rock band Placebo.
-The album took nine months to record, from late-1999 to mid-2000; the longest that the band had ever spent recording an album until 2022's Never Let Me Go.
-It was released on 9 October 2000 by record label Hut.
+Black Market Music is the third studio album by British alternative rock band Placebo, released on 9 October 2000 by record label Hut.
+The album took nine months to record, from late 1999 to mid-2000; at the time, it was the longest the band had spent recording an album until 2022's Never Let Me Go.

 Four singles were released from the album: "Taste in Men", "Slave to the Wage", "Special K" and "Black-Eyed".
-The album reached number 6 in the UK Albums Chart, and received a generally favourable reaction from music critics.
+The album reached number 6 in the UK Albums Chart and received a generally favourable reaction from music critics.

 Background and content

 Speaking to Kerrang! in June 2009, Brian Molko remembered: We had a real swagger and bravado when we went into the studio for this one.
 We had just come off a really successful tour and felt we'd really exploded.
 We felt like cowboys of rock!
 We were also really heavily medicated and beginning to get quite deep into drugs.
 That's probably why it took nine months to make an album.
 The drugs also contributed to a certain amount of arrogance.
 At least that's what I remember from the time.
 I think we had a desire to write about the world we saw around us.
 We thought it was cool that, though other people were a little afraid to get deep down and dirty, we could take it on ourselves to write about those things.
 I think that album was the start of us trying to mix genres.
 We had so much hatred for rap-rock bands like Limp Bizkit and all they represented – misogyny, homophobia and commercialism – that we wanted to do our own version of it.

 The album is dedicated to music publicist Scott Piering, who died of cancer in early 2000.
 The song "Commercial for Levi" is a reference to the sound technician Levi Tecofski, who on one occasion saved frontman Brian Molko's life: Molko, drunk and about to cross the road, was quickly pulled back by Tecofski from the path of an approaching vehicle.